Powerlifting: IPF and after

-The establishment of the IPF in 1973 spurred the establishment of the EPF (European Powerlifting Federation) in 1974.
-Since it was closely associated with bodybuilding and women had been competing as bodybuilders for years, the new sport was opened to them very quickly.
-The first U. S. national championships for women were held in 1978 and the IPF added women's competition in 1979.
+The establishment of the IPF in 1973 spurred the establishment of the EPF (European Powerlifting Federation) in May 1977.
+Since it was closely associated with bodybuilding and women had been competing as bodybuilders for years, powerlifting was opened to them.
+The first U.S. national championships for women were held in 1978.
+The IPF added women's competition in 1980.
 In the US, the Amateur Sports Act of 1978 required that each Olympic or potential Olympic sport must have its own national governing body by November 1980.
-As a result, the AAU lost control of virtually every amateur sport.
+As a result, the AAU lost control of every amateur sport.
 The USPF was founded in 1980 as the new national governing body for American powerlifting.
-Soon, controversy over drug testing would cause powerlifting to splinter into multiple federations.
 In 1981, the American Drug Free Powerlifting Association (ADFPA), led by Brother Bennett, became the first federation to break away from the USPF, citing the need to implement effective drug testing in the sport.
-Meanwhile, the IPF was moving towards adopting drug testing at international meets, and requiring member nations to implement drug testing at national meets as well.
-In 1982, drug testing was introduced to the IPF men's international championship, although the USPF championships that year did not have drug testing.
+In 1982, drug testing was introduced to the IPF, although the USPF championships that year did not have drug testing.

-The IPF's push for drug testing was resisted by some American lifters, and in 1982 Larry Pacifico and Ernie Frantz founded the American Powerlifting Federation (APF), which advertised its categorical opposition to all drug testing.
+The IPF's push for drug testing was resisted by several American lifters.
+In 1982, Larry Pacifico and Ernie Frantz founded the American Powerlifting Federation (APF), which advertised its categorical opposition to all drug testing.

+In 1984, powerlifting was included into the Paralympic Games for men with spinal cord injuries.
+At the 2000 Paralympic Games in Sydney, women were invited to participate in powerlifting.
+Both men and women are allowed to compete in 10 weight classes respectively.

 In 1987, the American Powerlifting Association (APA) and World Powerlifting Alliance (WPA) were formed by Scott Taylor.
-The APA and WPA offer both drug tested and non-tested categories in most of their competitions.
-As of 2018 the WPA has 50+ affiliate nations.
+The APA offer both drug tested and untested categories in most of their competitions.
+As of 2024, the WPA has over 60 affiliate nations.

-Ultimately, the USPF failed to conform to IPF demands and was expelled from the international body in 1997, with the ADFPA, now named USA Powerlifting (USAPL), taking its place.
-Despite the trend towards more and more federations, each with their own rules and standards of performance, some powerlifters have attempted to bring greater unity to the sport.
+The USPF failed to conform to IPF demands and was expelled from the international body in 1997, with the ADFPA, now named USA Powerlifting (USAPL), taking its place (now replaced by Powerlifting America).
+Despite the trend towards federations, each with their own rules and standards of performance, some powerlifters have attempted to bring unity to the sport.
 For example, 100% RAW promoted unequipped competition and merged with another federation, Anti-Drug Athletes United (ADAU), in 2013.
-The Revolution Powerlifting Syndicate (RPS), founded by Gene Rychlak in 2011, might also be considered a move towards greater unity, as the RPS breaks the tradition of charging lifters membership fees to a specific federation in addition to entry fees for each competition.
-Also, some meet promoters have sought to bring together top lifters from different federations, outside existing federations' hierarchy of local, regional, national and international meets; a prominent example of this is the Raw Unity Meet (RUM), held annually since 2007.
+The Revolution Powerlifting Syndicate (RPS), founded by Gene Rychlak in 2011, was considered a move towards unity, as the RPS breaks the tradition of charging lifters membership fees to a specific federation in addition to entry fees for each competition.
+Some meet promoters have sought to bring together top lifters from different federations, outside existing federations' hierarchy of local, regional, national and international meets; a prominent example of this is the Raw Unity Meet (RUM), held annually since 2007.